thomasmost/popperdox/app/README.md

 ## Commands

-- `pnpm redev` - Recompile the WASM package and start the webpack dev server
+- `pnpm dev` - Start the webpack dev server and bundle the app using the local WASM package
-- `wasm-pack build` - Build the WASM package
+- `pnpm build` - Build a production bundle of the app using the published WASM package
-- `wasm-pack publish` - Publish the WASM package to npm